-There are a number of diseases that occur due to microbes (microorganisms) like bacteria, virus, and parasites.
+There are a number of diseases that occur due to microbes (microorganisms) like bacteria, viruses, and parasites.
 Antibiotics fight against these microbes and they are widely used in the treatment and for preventing infections.
 However, the problem arises when people consume these antibiotics frequently.
-This creates antibiotic resistance where the drug does not benefit the human health, but of the microbes as they are used to the drug.
+This creates antibiotic resistance where the drug does not benefit human health, but of the microbes as they are used to the drug.

 What are antimicrobials?

 - An antimicrobial is a substance that kills microorganisms or inhibits their growth

 - Antimicrobial medicines can be categorized based on the microorganisms they mainly act against.

 - For example, Antibiotics are used against bacteria, and Antifungals are used against fungi.